 OLLI first offered classes in October 1996 as Senior University at California State University Long Beach (CSULB).
 Then, as now, the goal was to provide an environment for older adults to fulfill the desire to never stop learning.
 Fifty students enrolled in that first session.
 Within one year, there were 450 members.

-In 2006, in recognition of generous support provided by the Bernard Osher Foundation, Senior University became the Osher Lifelong Learning Institute (OLLI) in the College of Health and Human Services (CHHS) at CSULB.
+In 2006, in recognition of generous support provided by the Bernard Osher Foundation, Senior University became the Osher Lifelong Learning Institute (OLLI), a Center in the College of Health and Human Services (CHHS) at CSULB.
 Because of demonstrated success, the Osher Foundation provided what is now a $2 million endowment to ensure permanent support for our program.

 OLLI at CSULB provides educational opportunities, encourages an active lifestyle, and promotes social opportunities for older adults.
 We celebrate the positive aspects of aging through a community that fosters personal growth, promotes individual empowerment, and nurtures human potential through lifelong learning.